tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 selected path.

 For example, Segment-Routing flexible algorithm may be deployed in a network to steer packets on the lowest cumulative delay.
-An SD may be used to enable the links along the least latency path in data plane only slice policy mode.
-Slice policy packets forwarded along the lowest delay path can carry the SS when forwarded along the least latency path.
+A slice policy may be used to enable the links along the least latency path in data plane only slice policy mode.
+Slice aggregate packets forwarded along the lowest delay path can carry the SS when forwarded along the least latency path.
 Transit nodes along the lowest delay path can inspect the SS and Diffserv CS to determine the S-PHB and the Diffserv class PHB to apply to packets before they are forwarded downstream.